Kaljurand/pybabyplus/README.md

 - map Ontology and the tag parser to Kõnele rewrite rules
 - integrate reference charts (growth, Beba Pre food intake, etc.)
 - color table cells based on Ontology
+- group time into 24 buckets
+- dont plot "All" on the same figure as individual samples

 ## Plots